smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/03-Text-Extraction-with-Regex/README.md

 }
 ```

-And it should like this once filled with data:
+And it should look like this once filled with data:

 ```python
 receipts_dict